frapa/timers/README.md

 ### "Advanced" features

-You can start logging at a certain time with:
+You can start logging at a certain time with the `--at` option:

 ```bash
 $ timers log "Your task" --at 10:34